How do I file a VAT Return online?

 Let’s get the basics out of the way first.
 Value Added Tax (VAT) is applied to the price of certain goods, services and other taxable supplies.
 The standard VAT rate is 20% for most goods and services, while some select items are charged at either 5% or even zero rated (0%).

-As mentioned above, most businesses have to submit an online VAT Return to Her Majesty’s Revenue and Customs (HMRC) every three months.
+As mentioned above, most businesses have to submit an online VAT Return to His Majesty’s Revenue and Customs (HMRC) every three months.
 This is a summary of your income and expenses as well as the VAT you need to pay or reclaim for this period.
 So, on your VAT Return you will see:

 - Your total sales and purchases for the three-month period